Jeffresh/Bayessian-classification-Prediction-Risk/README.md

 # Bayessian classification & Prediction Risk
-An example of a bayesian classification and determining the optimal decision boundary to do predictions.
+Some examples of a bayesian classification and determining the optimal decision boundary to do predictions.
+These examples illustrate the difficulty and problems of making predictions due to the positions of the density functions.